The namesake of Four Oxen is Aesop's Fable, "The Four Oxen and the Lion."

 Four Oxen's mission is to promote and support those who protect and nurture the most vulnerable members of our society.
 We are committed to collaboration and supporting those who are doing the work that needs to be done.

-Our flagship program, the Virtual Internship, promotes service and scholarship while interns pursue a passion project that creates meaningful programming that directly helps those who are most vulnerable.
+Our flagship program, the Virtual Internship, promotes service learning and scholarship while interns pursue a passion project that creates meaningful programming that directly helps those who are most vulnerable.

 Protecting and nurturing the most vulnerable members of our society is a monumental task.
 We need to collaborate and create a network of individuals and organizations working towards that common goal.